-Five-Year Income Proportionality on Development Expenditures: Housing Asset Funds may be spent on development of affordable housing projects affordable to low, very low, and extremely low-income households.
+Five-Year Income Proportionality on Development Expenditures: Any Housing Asset Funds may be spent on development of affordable housing projects affordable to low, very low, and extremely low income households.
 "Development" is defined in HSC Section 33413 and includes "new construction, substantial rehabilitation, the acquisition of long-term affordability covenants, or the preservation of assisted housing development that is eligible for prepayment or termination or for which the expiration of rental restrictions is scheduled to occur within five years."

-Over each successive five-year compliance period beginning in 2014, at least 30 percent of development expenditures must assist extremely low-income households (30 percent AMI), while no more than 20 percent may assist low-income households (between 60-80 percent AMI).
-The balance of the funds may be used on very low-income households (defined as households earning between 30-60 percent of AMI).
+Over each five-year compliance period, the current one beginning July 1, 2019, at least 30 percent of such development expenditures must assist extremely low-income households (30% AMI), while no more than 20 percent may assist low-income households (between 60-80% AMI).
+The balance of the funds may be used on very low-income households (defined as households earning between 30% and 60% of AMI).